wwangsa/end-point-blog-automated-testing-with-symfony/README.md

         php bin/console doctrine:schema:create
         composer serve
  ```
- The site is running on localhost:3000
+ The site is running on localhost:3000 and the temperature is in Kelvin